The 15 funniest Friends episodes on Netflix, ranked

 6. The one with all of the hearsay (season eight, episode 9)

-Undoubtedly one of the best guest-starring function of your complete present.
+Undoubtedly the most effective guest-starring function of your complete present.
 Brad Pitt (then husband to Jennifer Aniston) stars as Will, an previous schoolmate of Ross and Monica’s, who was bullied by Rachel.
 Over the course of the episode, it comes out that he and Ross had began an I Hate Rachel Inexperienced membership, and unfold a hearsay that she was a hermaphrodite.
-Youngsters, eh?
+Children, eh?

 5. The one the place Joey loses his insurance coverage (season four, episode 6)

-The place’s Obamacare whenever you want it?
-Briefly with out medical insurance attributable to his latest unemployment, Joey strains to keep away from a visit to the physician, regardless of a hernia rendering him a ball of agony on the ground.
+The place’s Obamacare if you want it?
+Quickly with out medical insurance because of his latest unemployment, Joey strains to keep away from a visit to the physician, regardless of a hernia rendering him a ball of agony on the ground.
 Elsewhere, Rachel and Monica uncover Ross has adopted a British accent whereas lecturing on the college.

 four.
 The one the place all people finds out (season 5, episode 14)

-three.
-The One the place Ross is okay (season 10, episode 2)

-Ross isn’t nice.
-He’s simply walked in on Joey and Rachel sharing a passionate kiss – and he doesn’t know learn how to take care of it.
-He retains saying he’s nice, although, in high-pitched tones.
+Ross isn’t high quality.
+He’s simply walked in on Joey and Rachel sharing a passionate kiss – and he doesn’t know how one can cope with it.
+He retains saying he’s high quality, although, in high-pitched tones.
 That’ll do the trick.

 2. The one with all of the rugby (season four, episode 15)

-Overlook in regards to the rugby, this episode is all in regards to the subplot during which Chandler is so determined to flee the grasp of his ex-girlfriend Janice (and too cowardly to inform her the reality) that he pretends he’s transferring to the Center East.
+Neglect in regards to the rugby, this episode is all in regards to the subplot through which Chandler is so determined to flee the grasp of his ex-girlfriend Janice (and too cowardly to inform her the reality) that he pretends he’s shifting to the Center East.
 She doesn’t let him off the hook so simply.

 1. The one with Unagi (season 6, episode 17)

-Ross is set to show that he may nonetheless beat up his feminine associates, Rachel and Phoebe, regardless of their latest self-defence lessons.
+Ross is decided to show that he may nonetheless beat up his feminine pals, Rachel and Phoebe, regardless of their latest self-defence lessons.
 He claims that he has “Unagi”, one thing he defines as a state of complete consciousness, in his years spent practising karate.
 Unagi is definitely a kind of freshwater eel.

 Buddies is streaming on Netflix UK now